CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tutorial.md

 :::tip[Google Colab version]
 A runnable notebook version is available in [Google Colab](https://colab.research.google.com/drive/1T6F3bLwfZyiYKD6fl1CIxs9vG068RHQ6).
 A local copy is also available in the [repo](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/blob/main/nb/convert_pheno_cli_tutorial.ipynb).

+The notebook clones the latest `main` branch when it runs and reports both the Convert-Pheno version and exact Git commit used.

 :::
 :::note[Before you start]
 These examples assume that `Convert-Pheno` is already installed.
 If not, start with [Download & Installation](download-and-installation).